21-MAY to JUN Sat, Sun 11, 13, 15.

 This is a tourist attraction in the classical way, which means there was tourism and then the attraction was built to satisfy the demand.
 The train is mainly for show, only a few parts have to do with mining.
 Even the mine is artificial, which sounds weird as any mine is artificial.
 However, the 250m long tunnel, where the show mine is located in, was created for the only purpose to install the museum.
 There was never any mining activity in this tunnel.

 This is not necessarily a bad thing, its just important to remember, that this is not a mine tour, its a mining museum with a mine replica.
-The original Sulivan at least existed.
+The original Sullivan Mine at least existed.
 Miners from this former mine created the tunnel and the mine entrance can be seen on the train ride.
-The surface structure are from the original mine.
+The surface structures are from the original mine site.